 - Value and saturation are easily confused.

-- Looking at color scripts for films.
+- Looking at color scripts for films is a terrific way to see many color schemes.

 As a free educational source, Art Prof uses Amazon affiliate links (found in this page) to help pay the bills.
 This means, Art Prof earns from qualifying purchases.